Ipotrick/Daxa/wiki/Tutorial.md

 ## Buffer upload

-We also need to upload the vertex buffer to the gpu.
+We also need to upload the vertex buffer to the GPU.
 We could just hardcode the vertex positions and colors in the shader but for demonstration we will upload the vertex buffer.

 The command list has functionality to make this easy.